Yuri Gagarin Street, Belgrade: Transport hub

 In March 2021 it was announced that the complex can't be finished before 2022, and in August 2021 it was confirmed that the old bus station will be fully closed and transferred to Yuri Gagarin Street in March 2022.
 As the new station building will not be finished at that time, the Annex will be used for that purpose.
 Nothing of this happened by June 2022, when works were basically halted again due to the lack of funds.
-Some €21 million was invested thus far, and estimated €9.5 million is still needed.
+Some €21 million was invested thus far and estimated €9.5 million is still needed.
 Still claiming that the relocation of the old station may start "in few months", city admitted that the works can't be finished before 2023.
 Union representatives of the BAS announced they will not allow the partial relocation due to the inadequate new quarters, and that old station will be moved only when the stationary building is finished in the new complex, while reporters referred to the entire process of construction in Block 42 a "Mexican telenovela".

 In July 2022, the BAS officially withdrew from the project, handing it over to the city.
 New mayor, Aleksandar Šapić, said that the city will now finish the bus station in "couple of months".
+Works were almost completely halted as the new partner has not been selected by the city.
+Planned budget for the entire project, €21 million, has already been spent, and city allocated only minimal funds for now.
+Experts now pointed out the architecturally overblown project, and bad monetary and construction planning as finishing a smaller part of the mega station would make it partially operational by now.
+In October 2022 mayor Šapić called the station a millstone around Belgrade"s neck.

+After proper works stopped in 2017, in July 2023 Šapić stated that if everything is OK the station will become operational "at full capacity" at the beginning of 2024.
+The BAS changed management and made new deal with the government to finish the station, including new credits.
+He was then mocked when the pro-government television wanting to show how works are heating up, filmed only few workers who were hand plucking weeds, while other media recorded no works at all.
+However, President of Serbia Aleksandar Vučić said a month later that the station will be finished in 2025, and that works are so late, because of million other projects, like the reconstruction of the BIGZ building and its Bauhaus façade.
+Despite the station building will not be finished in the next few years, in November 2023 mayor Šapić reiterated that the station will be operational from January 2024, but that didn't happen.